Sebls/Sebls.github.io/README.md

-<p align="left">✨ Passionate about AI, Generative Models and Compilers<br>📚 Currently pursuing a Master in Computational and Applied Mathematics</p>
+<p align="left">Passionate about AI, Generative Models and Compilers <br> Currently pursuing a Master in Computational and Applied Mathematics</p>